Mokoena2000/recipePage/README.md

 # recipePage
-This is my first challenge of the Frondend Mentor Challenges, its a basic recipe page using HTML & CSS
+This is my first challenge of the Frontend Mentor Challenges, its a basic recipe page using HTML & CSS